Jackson Hole Traveler - Visitor Guide

 Snow King hosts the oldest, longest-running citizen torchlight parade in the country.
 For more than 50 years, intrepid, expert Jackson Hole skiers have ridden to the top of the mountain and then—torches in hand—made their way slowly down the Town Hill in dramatic, fiery fashion.

 Over in Teton Village, Jackson Hole Mountain Resort is set to host a “Glow Worm Parade” at 5:30 p.m. for children up to age 14.
 Glow sticks substitute for torchlights as the kids traverse down the Eagles Nest run from the top of the new Sweetwater Gondola.
-Around 6 p.m. the resort’s employees and guests will treat revelers to their traditional torchlight procession on Apres-Vous, with a fireworks show to follow at 7 p.m. over the Village's parking lot, facing Sleeping Indian.
+Around 6 p.m. the resort’s employees and guests will treat revelers to their traditional torchlight procession on Apres-Vous, with a fireworks show to follow over the Village's parking lot, facing Sleeping Indian.

 Over in Alta, Wyoming, at Grand Targhee Resort, the Kid’s Glowstick Parade starts the New Year’s Eve fun off at 4:30 p.m.
 The adult’s torchlight event fires up at 5:30.
+Fireworks follow at 6:15.

 Bonus Holiday Fun